310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 Thus neither I, Shinkai-kun, nor Hibiki-kun would ever scorn anyone.

-The other two from the Five Eccentrics remain barely within the fabric of humanity, so they may not have the same feelings as we do towards humans.
+The other two from the Five Eccentrics narrowly remain within the fabric of humanity, so they may not have the same feelings as we do towards humans.

 But perhaps they deny out of love, as well.
 I would not know something like that though.
 {% endbubble %}